A new, creative and interdisciplinary environment with internationally distinguished researchers and educators in technology and the natural sciences.

 - The project management work started in the autumn of 2015 and finished in July 2016.

-- The Faculty Board recommended that the Vice-Chancellor and University Board decide to implement of the project.
+- The Faculty Board decided to recommend the Vice-Chancellor and the University Board to make a decision on the implementation of the project.

 - 21 November 2017: The Vice-Chancellor green lights the investment in New Ångström